mokrzu/mokrzu.github.io/_posts/2014-04-29-aggregation-pipeline.md

 ---

 <div data-alert class="alert-box secondary">
-  Watch out, it's still a draft of the article and may contains small bugs.
+  Watch out, it's still a draft of the article and may contain small bugs.
 But feel welcome to read:)
   <a href="#" class="close">&times;</a>
 </div>